dmlc/xgboost/jvm-packages/README.md

 *NOTE*:
 - Use **1-based** ascending indexes for the libsvm format in distributed training mode -
   - Spark does the internal conversion, and does not accept formats that are 0-based
-- WHEREAS - use **0-based** indexes format when predicting (for instance while using the saved model in the Python package) in normal mode
+- Whereas, use **0-based** indexes format when predicting in normal mode - for instance, while using the saved model in the Python package

 ### XGBoost Scala
 ```scala